The Best Whole House Water Filters

-This system also contains a catalytic carbon filter with the capabilities of filtering 95,000 gallons of water.
+This whole hose water filter system also contains a catalytic carbon filter with the capabilities of filtering 95,000 gallons of water.
 Specifically, the filter will last roughly for a year or even longer, depending on how much water you consume during this time.

 A big advantage to this filtration system is the two-year warranty.
 The manufacturer obviously believes in their product, because they otherwise wouldn’t offer such a long warranty guaranteeing their product.

-This option is incredibly popular in the whole house water filtration system game.
+This option is incredibly popular.
 The price to value ratio makes it more than worth it.
 And unlike its 2-stage counterpart, this system has the ability to filter 15 gallons of water per minute, which is an additional 5 gallons compared to the other option.

 As far as the activated carbon filter is concerned, it is designed to last for a long time which is certainly a good thing.
 It is capable of filtering 100,000 gallons of water, so depending on how much water you use each year, it’s capable of lasting for a year or two.

-Positively speaking, this system uses an activated carbon filter to remove contaminants from 100,000 gallons of water.
-This filtering capacity is powerful and in line with many other similar units.
+Positively speaking, this model uses an activated carbon filter to remove contaminants from 100,000 gallons of water.
+This filtering capacity is powerful and in line with many other similar whole house water filters.
 And based on water consumption habits, the filter should last for a year at the minimum, but it could definitely last longer if you use less than 100,000 gallons of water each year.

 The next advantage comes in the form of one-inch input and output ports.
 The ports make it possible to filter 15 gallons of water each minute.
-So the water pressure should remain in line with the current pressure in your home before installing the system.
+So the water pressure should remain in line with the current pressure in your home before installing.

-Out of the filters we’ve shared today, this option ranks the highest.
+Out of the whole house water filters we’ve shared today, this option ranks the highest.
 This model has reached the height of popularity because it’s effective, it’s inexpensive, and it’s easy to use.